 Announcing the SPDK NVMf Target

 Much has already been said about NVMe over Fabrics.
-It was first publically demonstrated in 2014 and the 1.0 specification is finally complete.
+It was first publicly demonstrated in 2014 and the 1.0 specification is finally complete.
 In essence, NVMe over Fabrics (NVMf) is the NVM Express* (NVMe) block protocol tunneled through an RDMA fabric, and it has enormous potential to enable the next generation of datacenter storage development.
 To support broad adoption of NVMf, the Storage Performance Development Kit (SPDK) has created a reference user-space NVMf target implementation for Linux, released for community involvement via GitHub under BSD license.
 In parallel, community-based Linux* kernel efforts have created both a host and a target under GPL license.
 All three of these implementations are now released with the final 1.0 specification as of June 8, 2016.

 SPDK NVMe over Fabrics Details